India decides to temporarily relocate embassy from Ukraine to Poland | Law-Order

 - India

-India has decided to temporarily relocate its embassy in Ukraine to Poland in view of the rapidly deteriorating security situation in the war-torn country.
+India has decided to temporarily relocate its embassy in Ukraine to Poland in view of the rapidly deteriorating security situation in the war-torn country including the Russian military offensive in its western region.

-The decision comes amid increasing Russian attacks on the Ukrainian capital Kyiv and several other prominent cities.
+The decision comes as Russian troops are closing in on key Ukrainian cities and towns including the capital Kyiv.

 ''In view of the rapidly deteriorating security situation in Ukraine, including attacks in the western parts of the country, it has been decided that the Indian Embassy in Ukraine will be temporarily relocated to Poland,'' the Ministry of External Affairs said.